margaretfoster/PRISM-framework/examples/growth_trap.md

 **Research Question:**
 Do recruitment influxes change organizational priorities in clandestine groups?
-Specifically, did AQAP's behavior shift following major recruitment events in ways consistent with a theorized mechanism of organizational adaptation to the preferences of the base.
+Specifically, did AQAP's behavior shift following major recruitment events in ways consistent with a theorized mechanism of organizational adaptation to the preferences of the rank-and-file.
 **Methods:** `Random Forest` classification on news coverage; `Structural Topic Modeling (STM)` on AQAP documents

 ---